dy/piezo/docs/r&d.md

   → 3. `*x1, *x2, *y1, *y2`
     + existing convention of `*` as save
     + "star operator" for "save"
-    .
+    + star also refers to "new", since it clones a function as well .
 C / Rust / Go pointers are the same.
       > It (* - dereference operator) can be used to access or manipulate the data stored at the memory location, which is pointed by the pointer.
       > Any operation applied to the dereferenced pointer will directly affect the value of the variable that it points to.